MikeWangWZHL/Paxion/README.md

 We build our codebase on top of [LAVIS framework](https://github.com/salesforce/LAVIS/tree/main).
 Please refer to the [documentation](https://opensource.salesforce.com/LAVIS//latest/intro.html#library-design) to get an idea of the overall structure (Tasks, Models, Runners, etc).
 Config files for running any tasks can be found in `src/configs/projects`, we include detailed comments in the `.yaml` files for more fine-grained customization on the experimental configs.

 ## Training
-To train Knowledge Patcher on AcDyBench or further train Knowledge Fuser on downstream tasks, we provide configs under `src/configs/projects/train`; Please make sure to look into the configs and do necessary modifications (e.g. specify trained checkpoints which are marked as `#TODO`).
+To train Knowledge Patcher on ActionBench or further train Knowledge Fuser on downstream tasks, we provide configs under `src/configs/projects/train`; Please make sure to look into the configs and do necessary modifications (e.g. specify trained checkpoints which are marked as `#TODO`).

 Here is an example for using the training configs (`run_scripts/train.sh`):
     ```